Yanjie-Li/ExtSpecR/README.md

 We provided two ways to use ExtSpecR pacakge, first is the normal way:
 ## (First way) Install package
-Before you install my package, please make sure you have installed all of the required packages that my package depends on.
-The following R packages are required:
+Before installing my package, please make sure you have installed all the required packages that my package depends on.
+The following R packages are needed:
 `Biobase`, `RStoolbox`, `EBImage`,`shinythemes`,`shinyWidgets`,`terra`,`shinyjs`,`RCSF`,`DT`,`shinydashboard`,`stars`,`colorspace`,`readr`,`sfheaders`,`sf`,`exactextractr`,`lidR`,`tidyverse`,`viridis`,`rgdal`,`tictoc`,`ggrepel`,`raster`,`tools`,`rasterVis`,`data.table`,
-If you have not installed any of these packages, you can use the following code to check and install them:
+If you do not have any of these packages installed, you can use the following code to check and install them:
 ``` r
  # First, check and install required packages
 if (!requireNamespace("devtools", quietly = TRUE)) {